rdc-lda/go-style-guide/style.md

 base manageable while still allowing engineers to use Go language features productively.

-This guide was originally forker from the Uber Go Style Guide.
+This guide was originally forked from the Uber Go Style Guide.

 This documents idiomatic conventions in Go code that we follow at RDC, Lda.
 A lot of these are general guidelines for Go, while others extend upon external